 - Implementing, scaling up, and sustaining initiatives statewide

 - Leading and supporting SEAs as they work with school districts and schools in improving student outcomes

 - Utilizing evidenced-based information and strategies in education reform work

-In Year 6, SECC will continue working closely with states in its region on state-based and regional projects.
-Projects will center around implementation of federal priorities and opportunities for states to collaborate, share lessons learned, and address specific issues.
+In Year 7, SECC will continue working closely with states in its region on state-based and regional projects.
+Projects will center around implementation of federal priorities and opportunities for states to collaborate, share lessons learned, and address specific issues related to improving teaching and learning.